History of Newark, New Jersey: Founding and 18th century

 Newark was founded in 1666 by Connecticut Puritans led by Robert Treat from the New Haven Colony to avoid losing political power to others not of their own church after the union of the Connecticut and New Haven colonies.
 The site for Newark was chosen because the Puritans wanted an isolated location that was remote and protected from outside influence.
-It was the third settlement founded in New Jersey, after Bergen, New Netherland (later dissolved into Hudson County, then incorporated into Jersey City) and Elizabethtown (modern-day Elizabeth).
+It was the third settlement founded in New Jersey, after Bergen, New Netherland (later dissolved into Hudson County, then incorporated into Jersey City) and Elizabethtown (modern-day Elizabeth), the first state capital.

 They sought to establish a theocratic colony with strict church rules similar to the one they had established in Milford, Connecticut.
 Treat wanted to name the community "Milford."
 Another settler, Abraham Pierson, had previously been a preacher in England's Newark-on-Trent, and adopted the name; he is also quoted as saying that the community reflecting the new task at hand should be named "New Ark" for "New Ark of the Covenant."
 The name was shortened to Newark.
 References to the name "New Ark" are found in preserved letters written by historical figures such as James McHenry dated as late as 1787.

 Treat and the party bought the property on the Passaic River from the Hackensack Indians by exchanging gunpowder, 100 bars of lead, 20 axes, 20 coats, guns, pistols, swords, kettles, blankets, knives, beer, and ten pairs of breeches.

 Following the Treaty of Westminster, New Jersey split into East Jersey and West Jersey.
 From 1674 to 1702, Newark was part of East Jersey and became a town in Essex County on March 7, 1683, one of the four newly independent counties in East Jersey.
-On October 31, 1693, Newark was organized as a New Jersey township based on the Newark Tract, which was first purchased on July 11, 1667, encompassing most of Essex County.
+On October 31, 1693, Newark was organized as a New Jersey township based on the Newark Tract, which was first purchased on July 11, 1667, encompassing most of modern Essex County.
 In 1702, New Jersey was reunified and became a royal colony.
-In 1710, by royal decree of Queen Anne of Great Britain, neighboring Bergen County was enlarged to include land that had been a part of Essex County.
+In 1710, by royal decree of Queen Anne of Great Britain, neighboring Bergen County was enlarged to include land on New Barbadoes Neck that had been a part of Essex County.